nasa/isaac/astrobee/simulation/acoustics_cam/readme.md

 By default, the camera takes pictures as often as it can (see the configuration below), which is rarely, in fact, as it is slow.
-It listens however to the topic
+It listens however to the topic:

     /comm/dds/command